jtheisen/moldinium/readme.md

 and what's there is likely quite buggy.

-One example would be that while the dependency injection component tells apart optional depenencies from essential (required) ones, it does so only for init setters.
+One example would be that while the dependency injection component tells apart optional dependencies from essential (required) ones, it does so only for init setters.
 A factory declaration like `Func<Dep1, Dep2?, Foo>` will not allow you to pass null for the second dependency at runtime.
-In order for this to work, some work on nullability would have to be done, as the information about nullability is stored in a complicated fashion and lives in unexpected places
+For this to work, some work on nullability would have to be done, as the information about nullability is stored in a complicated fashion and lives in unexpected places